sahacoin/sahacoin/doc/README.md

 ### OS X

-Drag SahaCoin-More to your applications folder, and then run SahaCoin-More.
+Drag Sahacoin-More to your applications folder, and then run Sahacoin-More.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#sahacoin](http://webchat.freenode.net?channels=sahacoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=sahacoin).
-* Ask for help in [SahaCoin room](https://gitter.im/SahaCoin_Hub) on Gitter.
+* Ask for help in [Sahacoin room](https://gitter.im/Sahacoin_Hub) on Gitter.
 * Ask for help in [/r/sahacoin/](https://nm.reddit.com/r/sahacoin/) on Reddit.
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [SahaCoin topic](https://bitcointalk.org/index.php?topic=3017838.new#new).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Sahacoin topic](https://bitcointalk.org/index.php?topic=3017838.new#new).

 Building
 ---------------------
-The following are developer notes on how to build SahaCoin on your native platform.
+The following are developer notes on how to build Sahacoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)